mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Are you worried?"

 "No," she said.
 Their breaths were punctuated by gentle strokes of a two-sided paddle.
 With each one I could feel the boat inch ahead and new air fill my lungs.
-Behind the both of them I added my effort, trying to keep up with Pomri, but her height and strength eclipsed my own.
+I sat behind, adding  my effort and trying to keep up with Pomri, but her height and strength eclipsed my own.

 "What if we find her?"